Chao Pinhole Technique – Green Bay, WI

 No Scalpels, No Stitches, No Stress

 Receding gums may not only make your smile less attractive, but they can also be uncomfortable because of tooth root sensitivity.
 For many years, the only treatment for gum recession was surgery that required a scalpel, an incision and stitches.
 Now, however, there is a non-invasive solution.
-Dr. Quandt performs the Chao Pinhole® Technique in Green Bay to more comfortably treat receding gums and to give you a healthier and more aesthetically appealing smile.
+Dr. Quandt performs the Chao Pinhole® Technique in Green Bay at Dental Designs by Quandt to comfortably treat receding gums and to give you a healthier and more aesthetically appealing smile.

 Why Do I Have Receding Gums?

 Receding gums are also called gum or gingival recession.
 It is a dental condition that raises gum tissue along your top teeth or lowers it along your bottom teeth.
 As a result, roots are exposed, making teeth look longer and out of proportion.
 There can also be sensitivity and pain from exposed roots.

 The following may all be a factor in gum recession:

 - The two stages of gum disease, gingivitis and periodontitis

 - Teeth grinding and clenching, or bruxism

 - Brushing with a hard bristle toothbrush or brushing too aggressively